drmonkeysee/ecs-scheduler/README.md

 The second, minute, and hour elements of the schedule expression support a special wildcard character, `?`, which will tell webapi to choose a random integer in the expected range of that field before storing it in the job definition and sending it to the scheduler.
 For example if a job should be run once an hour but the specific minute and second don't matter then `? ?
 4` will run the job every day in the 4 AM hour with the minute and second chosen by webapi.

-## Scheduld Details
+## Scheduld

 As mentioned previously Scheduld uses the APScheduler package to do all the real work of managing job schedules.
 Since webapi is the primary interface to ECS Scheduler there is not much to say about scheduld; APScheduler docs and the ECS API documentation covers most of what it does.

-The only thing to note here is when scheduld launches a new task when a scheduled job fires it will automatically update the job with the last run time and the list of ECS tasks that were started by when the job last fired.
+The only thing to note here is when scheduld launches a new task when a scheduled job fires it will automatically update the job with the last run time and the list of ECS tasks that were started when the job last fired.

+## Usage

 EXAMPLES
 - basic example